cladam/cladam.github.io/_posts/2025-11-25-psycological-safety.md

 Whether it’s a messy backlog, a confusing codebase, or a fearful team, waste is what stops us from delivering value.

-Reducing that waste isn’t a side quest — it _is_ DevOps.
+Reducing that waste isn’t a side quest, it _is_ DevOps.

 Good DevOps practices like automation, continuous delivery, small batches, and blameless culture are essentially waste-reduction strategies.